wubuku/Dapp-LCDP/README.md

 A platform's potential is determined by its "core values".
 The core features expected of a professional low-code platform, such as model-driven, expression language, have values that are difficult to replace with other solutions that try to "bypass" them.

-For example, "configurable smart contract templates" certainly have the value of improving the efficiency of developers copying, pasting, and modifying "readymade codes" - if indeed There are "readymade codes".
+For example, "configurable smart contract templates" certainly have the value of improving the efficiency of developers copying, pasting, and modifying "readymade codes" - if indeed there are "readymade codes".
 If a developer wants to make some innovative applications and there are no readymade "smart contract templates" available, then it won't be helpful; when multiple chains need to be supported, it is also a big burden for platform developers to write and maintain such a library of "smart contract templates" in different languages(Solidity, Move, etc.) for different chains.
-Moreover, "smart contracts" are often only the on-chain part of a application, and decentralized applications often require off-chain parts as well.
+Moreover, "smart contracts" are often only the on-chain part of an application, and decentralized applications often require off-chain parts as well.

 There is also the "expression language", and although it may be difficult to implement this feature perfectly(the implementation priority can be lower) - for example, it requires developing compilers to compile the codes written in this expression language into instructions that can be executed by the virtual machines(EVM, MoveVM, etc.) of each chain - with it, developers can use only this "expression language" to write business logic, and the developed application can run directly on different chains.
 There is no need to learn and use each chain's programming language, which greatly saves the cost of application development and porting.